TeamYayin/atchai-hugo/content/we-develop/loqativ.md

 <br><br>

 ## Analytics
 We'll set up real-time analytics with the market leading bot analytics products.
-You'll be able to see every interaction with your bot along with aggregate statistics on usage and KPIs.
+You'll be able to see every interaction with your bot along with aggregate statistics on usage and custom KPIs.

 <img src="/images/lastseen-engagement.png" style="width:100%">